Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-The software calculates Scope 3, the Supply chain emissions, based on the GLEC Framework.The company is not directly responsible for them, but they are part of the company's value chain.
+The software calculates Scope 3, the Supply chain emissions, based on the GLEC Framework.
+The company is not directly responsible for them, but they are part of the company's value chain.

 </td>
 </tr>